NordPool/public-intraday-api-example/README.md

 These credentials shall be obtained from [idapi@nordpoolgroup.com](mailto:idapi@nordpoolgroup.com) prior to running the example.

-Additionally, make sure that all the other variables in the application.properties file point to correct addresses.
+Additionally, make sure that all the other variables in the [application.properties](/src/main/resources/application.properties) file point to correct addresses.
-Finally, build the solution with IntelliJ, or any other Java IDE and run the program using startup class **ApplicationMain.java**.
+Finally, run the solution with **gradle run** command or by run a startup class [ApplicationMain.java](/src/main/java/nps/id/publicapi/java/client/ApplicationMain.java) with your Java IDE.

-The program will create two parallel connections that targets both: new **PMD API** web service and old **Middleware** web service.
+The program will create two parallel connections that targets both: new **PMD** web service and old **Middleware** web service.
 Each connection subscribes to several example topics.
-It also provides an exanmple of sending messages to Intraday platform.
+It also provides an example of sending messages to Intraday platform.

 Every communication step, its results or exceptions are printed in console output window.

-The sequence of actions are located in **AppListener.java** source code, which is triggered once the program has started.
+The sequence of actions are located in [AppListener.java](/src/main/java/nps/id/publicapi/java/client/startup/AppListener.java) source code, which is triggered once the program has started.

 ## Authenticating to GitHub Packages ##